A fitness brand

 New Online Workout

 When the design was complete, I created a living style guide as a resource for barre3’s collaborators, developers, and other designers.
-As with my eLocal style guide, the new guide not only informed branding decisions but also provided a system of CSS selectors for our developers to use.
+The new guide not only informed branding decisions but also provided a system of naming conventions for our developers to use.

 After the site launched, another round of user interviews confirmed that it was now much easier for users to find content.
-My main goal to modernize and simplify the site had been accomplished.
 There was also a flurry of unsolicited feedback from users who loved the new look:

-“I’m obsessed with the look of your new website!
-It’s so user friendly, clean, and PRETTY!
-It really reminds me of being in a barre3 studio.”
+“I’m obsessed with your new website!
+It’s so user-friendly, clean, and PRETTY!”